NucleusPowered/site-v1/docs/modules/connectionmessages.md

 The Connection Messages module handles changing the messages sent to clients when players join and leave the server.

-Like the [Chat](chat.html) works best when coupled with a permission plugin that supports options.
+Like the [Chat module](chat.html), Connection Messages work best when coupled with a permission plugin that supports options.

 ## Configuration